Test Package

 | Wizard & UI | Show/hide wizard pages, custom EULA text, banner colors, simulated install delay |

-Name your output files whatever you want — the defaults are YourSimulatedSetup.exe and YourSimulatedApp.exe.
+Name your output files whatever you want.
+Defaults are a dated TestPackage_DDMMMYY.exe and TestSetupAuditViewer.exe.

 Click Generate Installer.
-TestPackage produces a ready-to-use installer in your chosen output folder.
+TestPackage produces a ready-to-use installer in your chosen output folder, signs it if you asked, and opens the folder for you.
 Point your packaging tool at it — MSIX, App-V, Intune, SCCM, or anything else that captures or wraps Windows installers.

 Run the generated installer through your workflow:

-- Repackaging — Capture the install, build your package, deploy, and verify with the built-in context viewer
+- Repackaging — capture the install, build your package, deploy, and verify with the built-in audit viewer.

-After installation, the context viewer displays every action the installer took: files created, registry entries written, shortcuts placed, services installed.
+After installation, the audit viewer displays every action the installer took: files created, registry entries written, shortcuts placed, services installed.
 A machine-readable install-manifest.json and a human-readable description.txt provide full audit trails.

-- .NET 8 / C# / WPF — self-contained, no runtime required on the target machine
+- .NET 8 / C# / WPF — runtime bundled in the installer

 - JSON install manifest for machine-readable audit trails